-Our year to date effective tax rate for 2010 was 30.7%, as compared to 39.0% in 2009.
-The decrease in the effective tax rate for 2010 is primarily due to the release of certain valuation allowances during the second quarter of 2010.
+Our year to date effective tax rate for 2010 was 33.6% as compared to 39.0% in 2009.
+The decrease in the effective tax rate for 2010 is primarily due to the release of certain valuation allowances during the second quarter of 2010 and accrual-to-return differences.